SORD-src/ESWA23_demo/readme.md

 flask --app main run
 ```
 3. Access http://localhost:5000/
-4. Type in the URL of the Git repo for feature generation (see **./vids/Dataset Generation.mp4** for a video example).
+4. Type in the URL of the Git repo for feature generation (see **./vids/Dataset Generation.mp4** for a video example), and wait for it to finish.
+You may check the console to see the process.
+This process may take some time because we are using a synchronical solution to avoid consuming too much storage.
+It could also be done asynchronically, if each time we copy an entire project for each analysis to avoid conflict.
 5. Access http://localhost:5000/project/{name_of_your_repo} to analyze data (see **./vids/Result Analyze.mp4** for a video example).
-The predictions are made instantly (when you click on the select dropdown).
+The predictions are made instantly (when you click the select dropdown).

 ## Author
 Zijie Huang, East China University of Science and Technology